 Focusing on more than one transaction in a system under stress without its component being isolated, Application Stress Testing helps in uncovering defects like network congestion, data blocking and locking, and performance bottlenecks of different methods across the application.

 This type of stress testing is aimed at testing the application’s working capability at a transactional level with load volumes that are beyond its anticipated production operations.
-Such test helps in optimizing, tuning, and finding error conditions at the particular component level.
+Such a test helps in optimizing, tuning, and finding error conditions at the particular component level.

 Also known as Integration or Consolidation Stress Testing, Systemic Stress Testing involves pushing the expected capabilities of multiple applications that run on the same system by generating extreme load conditions.
 The main goal of this process is to uncover defects in circumstances where different applications block each other to vie for using system resources like memory, disk space, network bandwidth, and processor cycles.

-Whether one wants to identify the ways in which an application can fail or analyze an application’s behavior when the system resources are depleted or wants any other desired outcome through the stress testing process, this step involves defining the main objective behind an application’s stress testing.
+Whether one wants to identify the ways in which an application can fail or analyze an application’s behavior when the system resources are depleted or want any other desired outcome through the stress testing process, this step involves defining the main objective behind an application’s stress testing.

 The second step is to identify key focus scenarios which contribute majorly to an application’s success.

 This step involves estimating the amount of workload which should be applied to a particular scenario to stress the system beyond threshold limits thereby, enabling the tester to observe the stress condition’s consequences.
-Testers can increase load in an incremental manner until a significant failure is created and then observe the application’s behavior under different load conditions.
+Testers can increase the load in an incremental manner until a significant failure is created and then observe the application’s behavior under different load conditions.

 By making use of the desired performance characteristics which were identified in the first step, metrics that focus on possible pitfalls for each scenario are identified in this step.
 The metrics can also provide information about possible problems, besides being related to performance as well as throughput goals.